Packers, Vikings battling for NFC North title

 Rodgers knows there were doubters after the Packers lost 26-11 to the Los Angeles Chargers and 37-8 to the 49ers in November.
 But the veteran quarterback thinks the team has worked out its issues with three straight wins and four of its last five.
 "We have the inside track at the two-seed," Rodgers said.
 "Obviously, we have an opportunity to wrap up the division, which guarantees a home game and the third seed, at worst.
 I like our chances.
 I like our football team."

-Minnesota (10-4) is two games ahead of the Los Angeles Rams in the wild-card race.
+Minnesota (10-4) entered the week two games ahead of the Rams in the wild-card race with two games to play, requiring one victory or any Los Angeles loss to clinch a spot.
 The Vikings have been a hot squad with victories in eight of their past 10 games.
 One of Minnesota's four losses was against the Packers -- 21-16 on Sept.
 15 at Green Bay.

 "We've come a long way," Vikings right tackle Brian O'Neill told reporters.
 "We've been able to show we can win in a variety of ways.
 I think that's important.
 We're far from finished.
 Really the only thing I can focus on is how far can we get this offense to go from now until the game.
 There's a lot of learning to be done still, and a lot of improvements to try to make based on the film from the last time we played them."
 The offense will be without its star running back in Dalvin Cook, who is dealing with shoulder and chest injuries.